Fisheye Lenses vs. Wide-Angle Lens

 • Behind a dome port, fisheye lenses perform better optically than regular wide-angle lenses.

-The Sigma 8mm, 10mm, 15mm, Tokina 10-17mm, Nikon 10.5mm, Nikon 16mm, Olympus 8mm, Inon UFL-165 and the Canon 15mm are all "fisheye" lenses, these are extra-wide lenses with up to a 180 degree of view.
+The Sigma 8mm, 10mm, Sigma 15mm, Tokina 10-17mm, Nikon 8-15mm, 10.5mm, Nikon 16mm, Olympus 8mm, Inon UFL-165 and the Canon 8-15mm and 15mm are all fisheye lenses with an extra wide view up to a 180 diagonal degrees.
 Straight lines in the outer areas of the images will appear curved.
+There are even iPhone fisheye lenses.

-Properties of fisheye lenses:
+Properties of fisheye lens:

 • They usually focus very close